Frequently Asked Questions

 Currently, FBC FCN is finalizing governance documents, including the bylaws and financial oversight framework.
 It will be presented to the Board for adoption during its inaugural meeting.
 Once ratified, the bylaws will be filed in accordance with the Corporations Act and full disclosure will be made to registered FBC FCN members and partners.

-FBC FCN is currently inviting the public to join our mailing lists and follow FBC FCN social media platforms, where information on becoming formal members will be announced mid-2018, once finalized.
+FBC FCN is currently inviting the public to join our mailing lists and follow FBC FCN social media platforms.
 The FBC FCN looks forward to welcoming members, through a formal process, which will establish with clarity opportunities to engage with FBC FCN and shape its work.

-The interim Chair of the Steering Committee will be replaced when Black community members elect the Board of Directors, before the end of 2018.
+The interim Chair of the Steering Committee will be replaced when Black community members elect the Board of Directors.

-The Steering Committee is an interim group of volunteers tasked with setting up FBC FCN’s regional coalition infrastructure and governance model for ratification by the new Board before the end of 2018.
+The Steering Committee is an interim group of volunteers tasked with setting up FBC FCN’s regional coalition infrastructure and governance model for ratification by the new Board.

 Comprised of Black community members from across the country, the coalitions will participate in the election of the FBC FCN Board of Directors.